Npc-coder/re2shield/README.md

     # Load patterns from file
     try:
         db = re2shield.load('patterns.pkl')
-    except FileNotFoundError:
+        print(db)  # Prints the number of patterns in the database except FileNotFoundError:
         # If pattern file doesn't exist, compile the patterns
         patterns = [